mchara01/centaur/README.md

 tool and print their results on the screen.
 The amount of time taken to process all contracts by every tool can be found on the last line of `results/logs/SmartBugs_<DATE>.log`

-## Centaur Usage
+## Centaur Usage <a name="usage"></a>
 As an effort making the above [Step-by-Step Procedure](#procedure) easier, we created the Centaur framework which executes all the above steps automatically, printing relevant messages.
-The easiest way to run Centaur is to run it with Docker.
+The easiest way to run Centaur is with Docker.
 To do this, we must first make sure we have the respective image either by pulling it (see [Option 2](#option2)) or by building it with:
 ```bash
 docker build --no-cache -t centaur:1.0 -f Dockerfile .